-Based on the previous explanation, it is clear that the Developer, in this case, has committed an unlawful act because it meets the following criteria:

-a.
-This element highlights the conduct of a person or organization that is believed to violate the legal statutes of the associated society.
+Based on the previous explanation, it is clear that the Developer, in this case, has committed an unlawful act because it meets the following criteria: a) This element highlights the conduct of a person or organization that is believed to violate the legal statutes of the associated society.
 Since 1919, acts opposed to propriety, prudence, and decency in the relationship of fellow citizens with the goods of others have been included in the "legal" sense.
-Therefore, it can be inferred that illegal acts are founded on written legal norms and unwritten legal principles that exist within society, such as the principle of appropriateness or decency.
-The actions of developers who collateralize consumer certificates are unlawful.

-- b.
-There is an error; According to the civil law expert Rutten, any result of a criminal act cannot be held accountable if there is no element of guilt.
+Therefore, illegal acts are founded on written legal norms and unwritten legal principles that exist within society, such as the principle of appropriateness or decency.
+The actions of developers who collateralize consumer certificates are unlawful; (Prayogo, 2006) b) There is an error; According to the civil law expert Rutten, any result of a criminal act cannot be held accountable if there is no element of guilt.
 Elements of error can be divided into two categories: intentional errors and errors caused by carelessness or negligence.

 Both willful and reckless misconduct have the same legal consequences under civil law.
 Because, according to Article 1365 of the Civil Code, intentional acts and carelessness or negligence have the same legal consequences, the perpetrator is still responsible for compensation for losses arising from his unlawful acts.
-When it comes to pawning certificates belonging to bookers, violet garden buyers certainly have a purpose because the guarantee of the deed involves the signature and many administrative procedures that the deed maker must perform. - c.
-There are disadvantages; In civil law, losses can be separated into two categories: substantial and/or immaterial losses.
+When it comes to pawning certificates belonging to bookers, violet garden buyers certainly have a purpose because the guarantee of the deed involves the signature and many administrative procedures that the deed maker must perform.

+Disadvantages: In civil law, losses can be separated into two categories: substantial and/or immaterial losses.
 Material losses are losses that are experienced noticeably.
 Losses on profits or gains that can be realized in the future are considered immaterial losses.
-The fulfilment of the immaterial damages claim is left to the judge.
+The fulfillment of the immaterial damages claim is left to the judge.
 It is impossible to estimate the magnitude of the immaterial damages to be awarded since the benchmark is left to the subjectivity of the deciding judge.
 The situation studied by the author involves tangible and immaterial losses.
 Potential material losses in the form of distortion Due to the Developer's bankruptcy, the bank has confiscated the consumer's home certificate.
-Even with the potential overcrowding of homes, the immaterial loss of time, money, and energy due to handling this case is a problem in itself.
-A large amount of temporary workforce was delegated to deal with this matter.
+Even with the potential overcrowding of homes, the immaterial loss of time, money, and energy due to handling this case is a problem.

--Sedyo Prayogo, Penerapan Batas-Batas Wanprestasi dan Perbuatan Melawan Hukum Dalam Perjanjian, Jurnal Pembaharuan Hukum Volume 3-Nomor 2, Mei 2016, hlm.
-284 d.
-There is a causal relationship between loss and deed.
+A large amount of temporary workforce was delegated to deal with this matter; d) There is a causal relationship between loss and deed.
 The purpose of teaching causality in civil law is to explore the causal relationship between unlawful acts and the resulting losses to hold the perpetrator accountable.
-Before holding accountable, it is very important to establish a causal relationship between the perpetrator and the victim, as this factor emphasizes.
+Before holding accountable, it is essential to establish a causal relationship between the perpetrator and the victim, as this factor emphasizes.
 This relates to the losses suffered by the victim as a result of unlawful acts committed by the perpetrator.
-The Developer's move to seek a consumer certificate and subsequent bankruptcy shows confirmation of the causal relationship between the Developer's acts and the customer's losses, the purchaser of the violet garden residence.
+The Developer's move to seek a consumer certificate and subsequent bankruptcy confirm the causal relationship between the Developer's acts and the customer's losses, the purchaser of the violet garden residence (Slamet, 2013).